doug-friedman/topicdoc/README.md

 lda <- LDA(AssociatedPress[1:100,],
            control = list(seed = 33), k = 4)

-# See the top 10 terms associated with each of the two topics
+# See the top 10 terms associated with each of the topics
 terms(lda, 10)
 #>       Topic 1  Topic 2   Topic 3     Topic 4
 #>  [1,] "people" "percent" "company"   "soviet"